 Determine Your Staffing Needs

 An understaffed booth runs the risk of prospects being left high and dry.
 Overstaffing, however, leaves visitors feeling crowded and intimidated.
-Either outcome will impact your trade show ROI and turn away potential customers.
+Either outcome will impact your ROI and turn away potential customers.

 You can derive the correct number of staff required by considering the forecasted number of visitors to your exhibit, as well as the time it should take each staff member to complete the planned interactions around your engagement activities.
 Remember, some experts might be required for a specific product demo.
 An important aspect of booth training should be to assign roles and map out positioning, especially if you have a large exhibit.